DoHaiSon/InSI/README.md

 ## Features

-- **Cramer-Rao bound (CRB) Mode**: this feature provides performance analysis to understand both the limitations and the needs of the considered systems.
+- **Performance mode**: this feature provides performance analysis based on Cramer-Rao bounds to understand both the limitations and the needs of the considered systems.

-- **Algorithm Mode**: in the light of the previous performance bounds study, a set of efficient algorithms are introduced to achieve high performance level.
+- **Algorithms mode**: in the light of the performance analysis in the Performance mode, a set of efficient algorithms are introduced to achieve high performance levels.

-- **Demo Mode**: a "proof of concept" to illustrate and validate the obtained results for the massive MIMO system.
+- **Demo mode**: a "proof of concept" to illustrate and validate the obtained results for communication systems: MIMO communication channel estimation, Dynamical phase offset estimation, Indoor localization, etc.

 ## Support